wnederhof/basecode/README.md

 ## Credits
 - The `new` template is based on the code generated using Spring Boot Initializr.
-- The `frontend` template is mostly based on the code generated using NuxtJS.
 - The `react-frontend` template is mostly based on https://github.com/sanjaytwisk/nextjs-ts.